Return to Non-Touristy Ireland

 On Monday, we went to an ancient monastery ruins named Clonmacnoise, which means meadow of the descendants of nois.
 This incredible site is only a mile from my friend’s. house.
 To live so close to a historical location is unimaginable to those of us who come from a country that is only 250 years old.
 The church of Clonmacnoise was founded by St Ciaran between AD 543 to 549

-Ironically, back in St Ciaran’s time, this area was popular because it was a halfway point traveling through the country.
+Back in St Ciaran’s time, this area was popular because it was a halfway point through the country.
 The setting is outstanding.
 There is a cemetery that uses the gravel ridge that is used to cover the grave sites.
 I found this quite appealing.
 There are raised bogs, the Shannon River, alongside the property and strewn across the land are remarkable ruins

 These are some of the remains and cometary of Clonmacnoise